-These Gluten Free Zucchini Muffins are flourless, oil-free and spectacularly moist and delicious!
+These Zucchini Muffins are flourless, oil-free and a spectacularly moist and delicious gluten free recipe!
 Made with wholesome ingredients for a perfect healthy snack.

 I realized this week that I haven’t made a muffin in a long time!
-I have also realized I seem to go in spurts with some of my eating habits.
 There was a time I was making muffins every week.
 I don’t know if I should call it cravings or obsessions.
-For months, no muffins at all.
+Coffee Cake Muffins, Blueberry Muffins, Chocolate Banana Muffins, I have so many I love!

 All I know is this week I needed a muffin.
 These gluten free zucchini muffins showed up on My Fitness Pal app blog a while ago, so I decided to give them a try.

 Then I was elated!
-Because they are so unbelievably moist and delicious.
-A great little snack to have along with some fruit and/or yogurt.
+Because they are so unbelievably amazing!
+These muffins make a great breakfast or little snack to have along with some fruit and/or yogurt.

 Gluten Free Zucchini Muffins